amytee252/Keystrokes_NN/README.md

 - Balanced labelled data? (i.e datasets labelled with 0 and 1 (although 1 is rare...))
 - Probably not relevant for current model with the datasets as they are, but back propagation?
 Drop out?
 - RNN?
 Although probably not worth it if the data isn't balanced.
+- Try using Keras Tuner for hyperparameter optimisation?
+But seems a bit pointless here unless having more balanced data.